As someone who aspires to produce “zero” waste, I can find myself relying on my recycling bin more than I should.

 5. Receipts: While the thermal cash register receipts you receive from a grocery store or boutique are made from paper, they also contain Bisphenol A, aka BPA, the nasty cancer causing chemical.
 When you recycle receipts, the BPA that they contain gets processed with other paper pulp and contaminates the recycled paper products that are being produced.
 It’s best to ask for no receipt when you’re shopping, or throw it away and wash your hands.

 6. Food Residue: Cleaning out food and beverage containers before you recycle them is just as important as placing them in the right bin.
 Food residue and liquids left in take out containers, peanut butter jars and even wine bottles can contaminate an entire truckload of recyclables.
 Containers don’t have to be perfectly clean, but they should be rinsed and washed with soap if they’re greasy.
+Our compostable bottle brush can help.

 7. Broken Crockery: We’re all prone to breaking things.
 Unfortunately, broken plates, ceramics, porcelain, mirrors, light bulbs, cups, wine glasses and pyrex have different melting points and chemical compositions compared to recyclable glass and belong in the trash.
 Donate plates, cups and glasses in good working condition, and reuse broken crockery for another purpose at home or a craft project.